Japan Museums: Edo Tokyo Museum

 Edo Tokyo Museum 江戸東京博物館

 Edo-Tokyo Museum is Japan's premier museum dedicated to the history of Japan's capital city, Tokyo.
-The Edo-Tokyo Museum is just east of the Ryogoku Kokugikan in the Ryogoku area of Tokyo, and is immediately identifiable by its distinctive architecture.
+The Edo-Tokyo Museum is just east of the Ryogoku Kokugikan in the Ryogoku area of Tokyo, close to the Sumida River, and is immediately identifiable by its distinctive architecture.

 The Edo-Tokyo Museum requires at least two hours to see properly.
-It is a historical and cultural resource with imaginative presentations, interactivity, and user-friendliness - for English-speakers, too.
+The Edo-Tokyo Museum is a historical and cultural resource with imaginative presentations, interactivity, and user-friendliness - for English-speakers, too.

 Almost every facet of life in old Tokyo is on show at the Museum in a compelling and memorable way.
 There are numerous intricately constructed and minutely finished scale models, reconstructed historical buildings that can be walked through, and a wealth of realia from over the ages presented close up, sometimes even hands-on.